 In order to provide instance level security, CSM utilizes the filter capability provided by hibernate.
 These filters contain filtering queries which are injected to the actual business queries which are fired by the user.
 These filters are applied at class level.
 So whenever that class is queried the attached filter is appended to the actual business query directly by Hibernate.

 CSM provides capabilities for creating these filters through its UPT tool.
-It allows you to configure these filters for either the Direct of Cross Dependant type of instance level security.
-These filters contain queries which join with the CSM tables to obtain the instances of data on which the user has access.
+It allows you to configure these filters for either the Direct or Cross Dependant type of instance level security.
+These filters contain queries which join with the CSM tables to obtain the instances of data on which the user or group has access.
 These filters are stored in the CSM database.
+The custom (non-CSM) filters defined via HBM files or by using @filter annotations are also considered.
 At run time the client application calls CSM’s helper methods which retrieve these filters from the CSM Database.
 They also inject these filter into hibernate configuration for the appropriate classes.

-Now since these filters are to be applied for a particular user, the user name is passed as parameters to these filters.
-So at run time filter queries are inject into the actual user queries.
-This combined query is fired at the database and the resulting data is filtered based on the instances on which the user has access.
+Now since these filters are to be applied for a particular user or groups, the user name or group names are passed as parameters to these filters.
+So at run time filter queries are injected into the actual user or groups queries.
+This combined query is fired at the database and the resulting data is filtered based on the instances on which the user or group has access.

 Provisioning Instance Level Security